 How to Grow Bailey Acacia

-Bailey acacia is hardy to United States Department of Agriculture zones 8-10.
+Bailey acacia is hardy to USDA zones 8-10.
 It has no frost tolerance and must be protected from cold snaps.
 Wild plants prefer light, well-draining, fertile soil.

 Scarify seed prior to planting or soak overnight in water to soften.
-Plant seeds ¼ inch (.64 cm.) under soil.
+Plant seeds ¼ inch (6 mm.) under soil.
 Cover the container with a clear lid or plastic wrap and place on bottom heat.

 Bailey Acacia Care